 3. Reach out

-According to Fox Business, some executive search consultants get hundreds of messages each day, which means that you need to know the best strategies for getting in touch with recruiters.
+Executive search consultants get hundreds of messages each day, which means that you need to know the best strategies for getting in touch with recruiters.
 Cold calling is rarely effective, so try emailing the recruiter instead, but keep in mind that you should be surgical rather than pervasive in your outreach.
 Rather than “blasting” emails to every recruiter you can locate, target those in your functional field or industry sector.
 Use a subject line that’s simple but clear and includes your functional and industry expertise – for instance, “Financial Service Marketing Executive” or “Manufacturing Supply Chain Executive.”

 Never bother recruiters by submitting your resume multiple times or calling repeatedly.
 This will get you noticed, but not in the way you’re hoping.
 Give search firms some time to get back to you, and don’t be discouraged if it’s a while before you hear anything.

 Even if the search firm doesn’t have a position that’s a good fit for you right away, there’s always a chance that something will open up in the future.
 Developing a strong relationship with recruiters can help ensure that you’re at the top of the list if something better suited for your skills becomes available.

 When speaking with recruiters, always respond promptly, respectfully and enthusiastically.
 Answer questions honestly and demonstrate your knowledge of the industry whenever a chance presents itself.
 Treat executive recruiters in a way that showcases your competence and professionalism, and a position with your name written all over it may open up soon.